Turin

 Language

-The official language spoken in Turin is Italian.
-English is also widely understood, especially in tourist areas.
+Italian is the official language spoken in Turin.
+English is also widely spoken, especially in tourist areas.

 Cost Of Living